-The total packaging materials used of the Year was 446.8 tonnes, and the packaging materials intensity was 0.61 tonnes/HK\$1 million revenue.
-There was a decrease of 24% in packaging materials for the Year, compared to that of the Last Period.
-Such decrease was mainly due to the effective management of use of packaging materials.
+The total packaging materials used of the Year was 127.9 tonnes, and the packaging materials intensity was 0.19 tonnes/HK\$1 million revenue.
+In 2022, the packaging materials decreased as one production plant was shut down.

 A3: The Environment and Natural Resources